RoamGuru Roam Guru

 Reservations:

-• Many restaurants close Sunday evenings and Monday
+• Many traditional restaurants close Sunday evenings and all day Monday

 Food Shopping:

-• Central Market for fresh produce, meats, and cheeses
+• Central Market: For fresh produce, meats, cheeses, and the experience

-• El Corte Inglés supermarket for packaged goods
+• El Corte Inglés supermarket: For packaged goods and foreign comforts

-Valencia's food culture rewards the curious.
-Whether you're scraping socarrat from a paella pan at a beachfront restaurant or dipping fartons into icy horchata at a century-old café, you're participating in traditions that have defined this city for generations.
-Come hungry, eat slowly, and don't rush—Valencians certainly don't.
+Valencia's food culture rewards the curious and punishes the careless.
+Whether you're scraping socarrat from a paella pan at a beachfront institution or dipping fartons into icy horchata at a century-old café, you're participating in traditions that have defined this city for generations.
+Come hungry, eat slowly, ask questions, and don't order the paella mixta.
+Valencians are watching.
+I certainly am.